libresh/compose-email/README.md

 ## Backup

-To backup, just run the `BACKUP` in your folder and you should be good!
+To backup, just run the `./scripts/pre-backup` in your folder and you should be good!

 ## OpenDKIM